pifroggi/vs_colorfix/README.md

 If not set, all planes will be color-fixed.

 __*`backend`* (optional)__
-The used backend. **16-bit float input is always much faster on GPU, but not supported by older GPUs.**
+The backend used to run the model:
 * `cpu` CPU mode *(slow)*.
 * `ncnn` GPU mode using NCNN.
 Works on almost any GPU, even Mac *(fast)*.
 * `directml` GPU mode using DirectML.
 Works on most GPUs, Windows only *(fast)*.